obricks/open-source-architecture/not-listed.md

 #### Not listed ?
 Add more info or change description ?

-Please submit your platform at sebastien@openbricks.io To join this github repository or submit us a platform to add for you
+Contribute to this directory ?

+Please submit us your link at hello@openbricks.io
+Or if you have a github account, ask us to invite you.